 (This is the second blog in a series on the 45Q tax credit.
-View the first post.)
+View the first, third, fourth and fifth posts.)

 In the past year, three pipeline developers have proposed building major new carbon pipeline systems in the multiple Midwestern states:

 - Summit Carbon Solutions “Midwest Carbon Express”

 - Wolf Carbon Solutions’ pipeline

 Why did they all announce their pipeline projects at about the same time?
 The short answer is it’s Congress’s fault.
 The goldrush to build CO2 pipelines is a direct result of how Congress structured its 45Q tax credit program for carbon capture and storage (CCS).
 If you would like to read the federal documents that create and contain the rules for how this program works, download the statute, 26 U.S.C. § 45Q, and the IRS regulations that implement this program, 26 C.F.R Chapter 1.45Q.
 I warn you, these regulatory documents are not easy to understand.
 If you would like to see a basic description of the tax credit, download this June 8, 2021, brief by the Congressional Research Service.

 The purpose of this blog post is not to rehash this basic information, but to discuss the practical implications of the 45Q tax credit for landowners and others who are concerned about the rush to build CO2 pipelines.
 First, we’ll start with a little history and then explain how Congress changed the tax credit and triggered a pipeline goldrush.

 The First Tax Credit Deal: Not Enough Slop for the Piggies